 The ChefSteps Joule sous vide immersion circulator is equally as impressive as the Anova Precision Cooker (reviewed above).
 But it does have different features.

 The first thing you notice about the Joule is how small it is.
 This is handy if you want to store your sous vide machine in the silverware drawer.
+If you’re wanting a small immersion circulator then this is definitely the best sous vide machine for you.

 It is only 11 inches tall.
 The Anova, in comparison, is almost 15 inches.